The-OpenROAD-Project/OpenLane/docs/source/installation.rst

 ******************************************************************************************************************************************************

 .. warning::
    OpenLane encourages you to avoid using Containerless/Local installation method.
-As the version of the packages can affect the perfomance and reproducibility.
+As the version of the packages can affect the performance and reproducibility.
 Most of the documentation assumes that you are using Docker based flow, but if you choose to use containerless installation, then you are on your own.

 Please see `local installation <local_installs.html>`_